fasten-project/fasten-vm/kafka/README.md

 ## zookeeper.properties
 - The value of `dataDir` is set to a local folder: `/home/fasten/kafka/zk_data`.
 - Note that the data of both Kafka and Zookeeper are stored on local folders to make their data persistent after rebooting the machine.

+## producers.properties
+- To send large Kafka records, adjust the value of `max.request.size` to your desired number (in bytes) either in the `producers.properties` file or the Kafka API's producer config.

 ## Troubleshooting
 - Use the following commands in the terminal to restart Kafka and Zookeeper services: